galatti/Nexus/README.md

 NEXUS is a modern desktop application that provides a seamless interface for managing Model Context Protocol (MCP) servers and interacting with Large Language Models.
 Built with Electron, React, and TypeScript, it offers a professional user experience for both local and cloud AI providers.

-**Current Status:** Post-MVP – Core MCP + multi-LLM complete.
-Recent work introduced **persistent multi-chat**, a session sidebar, and other usability polish.
-Next iterations will layer optional power-user features on top of this solid foundation.
+**Current Status:** Post-MVP – Core MCP + multi-LLM complete with **comprehensive test coverage** and **automated CI/CD pipeline**.
+Recent work introduced **persistent multi-chat**, a session sidebar, and production-ready quality assurance.
+Next iterations will layer optional power-user features on top of this solid, well-tested foundation.

-🎯 **NEXUS has successfully completed its MVP phase** with full MCP integration, multi-LLM support, and a professional chat interface.
-We're now expanding into advanced productivity features to transform NEXUS into a comprehensive AI interaction platform.
+🎯 **NEXUS has successfully completed its MVP phase** with full MCP integration, multi-LLM support, professional chat interface, and **enterprise-grade testing & automation**.
+We're now expanding into advanced productivity features with confidence in our robust quality assurance foundation.

 ### Key Features